Jon Challinor: York City

 Ahead of Challinor's first season as a Football League player, he was quoted as saying "It's been a long time coming so I'm going to embrace it and enjoy every minute.
 I think almost every team I have played for has gone on to reach the League so to finally achieve it is a dream come true but it doesn't end there".
-He made his first appearance as a League player in a League Cup first round match away to Doncaster Rovers on 11 August 2012 as an 87th-minute substitute for McLaughlin.
-York lost 4–2 in a penalty shoot-out after a 1–1 extra time draw, although Challinor was successful in converting his penalty.
-He finished 2012–13 with 22 appearances before being released by York on 30 April 2013.
+He made his first appearance as a League player in a League Cup first-round match away to Doncaster Rovers on 11 August 2012 as an 87th-minute substitute for McLaughlin.
+York lost 4–2 in a penalty shoot-out after a 1–1 draw after extra time, although Challinor was successful in converting his penalty.
+He finished the 2012–13 season with 22 appearances before being released by York.

-Return to Stamford and FC Halifax Town
+Return to Stamford

 Challinor re-signed for Stamford in August 2013, after playing for the Northern Premier League Premier Division club during pre-season.
-After impressive performances throughout December 2013, which culminated in him being named Stamford's Player of the Month, Challinor signed a dual registration deal with Conference Premier team FC Halifax Town on 7 January 2014.
-He made his debut in a 0–0 draw away to Wrexham on 11 January 2014.
-Challinor made five appearances for Halifax before resuming playing for Stamford in February 2014.
-He played in the final of the Lincolnshire Senior Cup as Stamford beat Brigg Town 5–4 in a penalty shoot-out following a 3–3 draw after extra time on 29 April 2014.
-Challinor took over as caretaker manager of Stamford on 5 November 2015, following the sacking of Andrew Wilson.
-He remained in charge until the appointment of Graham Drury as manager on 12 November 2015.
-He had made 30 appearances and scored two goals in all competitions by the time the 2019–20 season was abandoned and results expunged because of the COVID-19 pandemic in England.
+After impressive performances throughout December, which culminated in him being named Stamford's Player of the Month, Challinor signed a dual registration deal with Conference Premier team FC Halifax Town on 7 January 2014.
+He made his debut in a 0–0 draw away to Wrexham on 11 January.
+Challinor made five appearances for Halifax before resuming playing for Stamford in February.
+He played in the final of the Lincolnshire Senior Shield as Stamford beat Brigg Town 5–4 in a penalty shoot-out following a 3–3 draw after extra time on 29 April.
+Challinor took over as caretaker manager of Stamford on 5 November 2015, following the dismissal of Andrew Wilson.
+He remained in charge until the appointment of Graham Drury as manager on 12 November.
+He had made 30 appearances and scored two goals in all competitions by the time the 2019–20 season was abandoned because of the COVID-19 pandemic in England.

+In February 2020, Challinor joined Yaxley on dual registration; he appeared once for the club, in a 1–1 draw with Wantage Town on 11 February in a Southern League Division One Central match.
+He was part of the Stamford team that won the 2022–23 Northern Premier League Division One Midlands title, earning promotion to the Southern League Premier Division Central.
+He made 25 appearances and scored four goals in all competitions that season.
+Challinor joined United Counties League Premier Division North club Wisbech Town in November 2023 on loan and made 11 appearances, scoring four goals, in the 2023–24 season.
+He rejoined the club on loan in January 2025, making eight appearances and scoring one goal in the 2024–25 season.

+He left Stamford in May 2026, but some days later, in June, returned to the club in a player-coach role under new manager Ant Fenton.